Delray Beach Workers’ Compensation Lawyer

 Nobody goes into work and expects to get hurt, but it happens more often than you might think.
 If you were recently injured in the workplace, it’s crucial to speak to a Delray Beach workers compensation lawyer as soon as possible.
 Here are a few things your lawyer wants you to know:

 - It Doesn’t Matter If You Were at Fault: Some workers believe that they aren’t entitled to receive workers’ compensation benefits if they’re partially to blame for the accident.
-However, unless you were under the influence of drugs or alcohol or started a fight with someone, fault usually isn’t a problem in these cases.
+However, unless you were under the influence of drugs or alcohol or started a fight with someone, the fault usually isn’t a problem in these cases.
 If you weren’t paying attention, for example, and got into an accident, you’re still eligible to receive benefits.

 - Your Employer’s Insurance Company Doesn’t Have Your Best Interests in Mind: While it would be nice if your employer’s insurance company cared about your best interests, it’s likely not the case.
 Insurance companies put their bottom line above everything else and will do anything to save money.
 That’s why you shouldn’t accept a settlement offer without first discussing it with your lawyer.